DTProductions/Cartao-Melhor-API/README.md

 Initially, a POST request has to be sent to the "/extract" endpoint alongside JSON in its body containing a key called "cardNum", which should store a pass card number.

+> The card number needs to be in the format: xx.xx.xxxxxxxx-x

 If the card number is empty or an exception occurs while scraping the data the JSON response will be returned with a "failure" status and no travel data.

 Otherwise, the JSON response returns a "success" status and the fetched travel data.